Sarveshnatulkar/nike-website/README.md

 # nike-website
-A simple Nike landing page built with HTML and CSS.
+This is a simple landing page inspired by Nike's website, built using only **HTML and CSS** as part of my web development learning journey.